tier4/driving_log_replayer/docs/use_case/perception.en.md

 ### Evaluation Result Format

-In perception, the results of evaluation by perception_eval under the conditions specified in the scenario are output for each frame.
+The evaluation results by [perception_eval](https://github.com/tier4/autoware_perception_evaluation) under the conditions specified in the scenario are output for each frame.
-Only the final line has a different format from the other lines, since the final metrics are calculated after all data has been flushed.
+Only the final line has a different format from the other lines since the final metrics are calculated after all data has been flushed.

-The format of each frame and the format of the metrics are shown below.
+The format of each frame and the metrics format are shown below.
-However, common parts that have already been explained in the result file format are omitted.
+*NOTE: common part of the result file format, which has already been explained, is omitted.*

-Format of each frame
+Format of each frame:

 ```json
 {